-The Department has produced a production guide and data record layout for the 2018 comma delimited file format for the NAL, SDF, and NAP.
-These documents are on the Department's website at http://floridarevenue.com/property/Pages/Cofficial CompleteSubRollEval.aspx
+The Department has produced a production guide and data record layout for the 2019 comma delimited file format for the NAL, SDF, and NAP.
+These documents are on the Department's website at http://floridarevenue.com/property/Pages/Cofficial_CompleteSubRollEval.aspx.

-- 3.1.4 Electronic Submission of Assessment Rolls.
+3.1.4 Electronic Submission of Assessment Rolls.
 Place all NAL, NAP, and SDF files in the "NAL-NAP-Sales" folder in the main county root directory on the Department's Secure File Transfer Protocol (SFTP) site.
 If electronic transfer problems occur, the Department will accept assessment rolls on a DVD, CD, or portable hard drive.
 Electronic submission of GIS data (placed in the "Mapping" folder) may also be by DVD, CD, or portable hard drive.
-For questions or assistance with loading NAL, NAP, or SDF rolls, please contact Charlie Gordon at 850-617-8901.
-For questions or assistance with loading GIS data, please contact Gerald Greene at 850-617-8932. - 3.1.5 Test (T) Files.
+For questions or assistance with loading NAL, NAP, or SDF rolls, please contact Charlie Gordon at (850) 6178901 or charlie.gordon@floridarevenue.com.
+For questions or assistance with loading GIS data, please contact Len Antal at (850) 617-8871 or len.antal@floridarevenue.com.

+3.1.5 Test (T) Files.
 The Department encourages property appraisers to submit test versions of the NAL, SDF, NAP, and GIS map files to assist in identifying formatting problems or data quality issues.
-Before submitting an NAL, SDF, or NAP test file, please contact Charlie Gordon at 850-617-8901 and discuss the specific fields you want the Department to analyze.
-Before submitting a GIS map test file, please contact Tom Canter at 850-617-8936 with any questions or specific fields you want the Department to analyze.
+Before submitting an NAL, SDF, or NAP test file, please contact Charlie Gordon at (850) 617-8901 or charlie.gordon@floridarevenue.com and discuss the specific fields you want the Department to analyze.
+Before submitting a GIS map test file, please contact Tom Canter at (850) 617-8936 or thomas.canter@floridarevenue.com with any questions or specific fields you want the Department to analyze.

-For the 2018 file submission cycle, the naming convention for NAL or NAP test files is:
+For the 2019 file submission cycle, the naming convention for NAL or NAP test files is:

-NAL (NAP)/T/County number/Submission year/Submission number.TXT
+NAL (NAP)/T/County number/Submission year/Submission number.TXT Example: NALT231901.TXT or NAPT231901.TXT

-Example: NALT231801.TXT or NAPT231801.TXT